-The City of Orlando’s Down Payment Assistance (DPA) Program provides assistance to qualified first-time home buyers for down payment and closing costs associated with purchasing a home.
-The home must be located within City limits.
-The amount of eligible assistance is based on the applicant’s gross household income and need.
-All applicants must complete a HUD-approved pre-purchase homebuyer’s education program and secure a first mortgage from one of our certified lenders.
+The City of Orlando’s Down Payment Assistance (DPA) Program provides assistance to qualified first-time homebuyers for the down payment and closing costs associated with purchasing a home.
+The home must be located within city limits.
+The amount of eligible assistance is based on gross household income and need.
+All applicants must complete a pre-purchase homebuyer education workshop with a housing counseling agency approved by the U.S. Department of Housing and Urban Development (HUD) and secure a first mortgage from a city-registered mortgage lender.

 To be eligible for assistance, you must meet all of the following criteria:

-You must not have owned a home in past three years.
+You must not have owned a home in the past three years.

 - Displaced homemaker